Skip to main content

 • Listen more than you talk.

-• Responding to what is personal in what's being said, rather than to impersonal, distant or abstract material.
+• Respond to what is personal in what's being said, rather than to impersonal, distant or abstract material.

 • Restate and clarify what the speaker has said; don't ask questions or say what you feel, believe or want.